-From time to time, the Company is involved in legal actions in the ordinary course of business.
+From time to time, the Company may be involved in legal actions in the ordinary course of business.
 Although there can be no assurance of the outcome of such legal actions, in the opinion of management, the Company does not have a potential liability related to any current legal proceeding or claim that would individually or in the aggregate materiality affects its results of operations, financial condition or cash flows.

 Home REIT is a real estate investment trust company listed on the London Stock Exchange.
-Alvarium Fund Managers (UK) Limited ("AFM UK") is its alternative investment fund manager (or "AIFM") and AHRA is its investment adviser.
-AFM UK is a wholly owned subsidiary of Alvarium.
-AHRA was owned by ARE up until December 30, 2022, when it was sold.
-As such, AHRA was not acquired by Cartesian pursuant to the business combination between the Cartesian, Alvarium and certain Tiedemann entities which completed on January 3, 2023 and formed the Company.
-Accordingly, AHRA has never been a member of our corporate group.
-Notwithstanding the disposal of AHRA, Alvarium RE retained an option to reacquire AHRA and, consequently, AHRA has been included in our consolidated financial statements for the financial year ending December 31, 2022 in accordance with applicable accounting requirements.
+Alvarium Fund Managers (UK) Limited ("AFM UK") is its alternative investment fund manager (or "AIFM") and AHRA was its investment adviser until June 30, 2023.
+AFM UK is a wholly owned subsidiary of the Company.
+AHRA was owned by AlTi RE Limited, formerly known as Alvarium RE Limited ("ARE") (another wholly owned subsidiary of the Company) up until December 30, 2022, when AHRA was sold.
+As such, AHRA was not acquired by the Company pursuant to the Business Combination, and formed AlTi.
+Accordingly, AHRA has never been a member of AlTi's corporate group.

+Notwithstanding the disposal of AHRA, ARE retained an option to reacquire AHRA and, consequently, AHRA has been included in the Company's Condensed Consolidated Statement of Operations for the period from January 3, 2023 to June 30, 2023 (Successor) in accordance with applicable accounting requirements.